 4. Begin your research.

 Review a few core concepts of employee compensation with your team.
 Conduct some research online or by talking with colleagues in other organizations.
-Check out our whole Compensation 101 series of articles to get started.
+Check out our employee compensation guide.
 The idea is to give yourself and your team a shared vocabulary and understanding of your particular situation.

 This will help your whole team understand the specific issues that your consultant later identifies in your current strategies.
 Plus, it’ll also help your team more effectively advocate for your organization’s goals and priorities in your new strategy.